 Do you want to achieve the same productivity while working from home?
-Here are seven useful tips that you should keep in mind:
+Here are seven useful working from home tips that you should keep in mind:

 According to the HBR research, employees who work in an office can stay productive at home because of a quiet environment.